nuxeo/doc.nuxeo.com-content/src/nxdoc/web-ui/nuxeo-elements/quality-assurance.md

 valuable tools in testing applications that use web components, while following both **BDD** and more Test-driven approaches to development (**TDD**).

-In what fallows we describe how the aforementioned tools can be used to develop unit and integration tests for your custom elements.
+In what follows we describe how the aforementioned tools can be used to develop unit and integration tests for your custom elements.

 ### Web Component Tester